-The Academy Associates, Principal and the DSL will assess the level of risk within the academy and put actions in place to reduce that risk.
-Risk assessment may include consideration of the academy's RE curriculum, SEND policy, assembly policy, the use of academy premises by external agencies, integration of students by gender and SEN, anti-

-This means that in each academy within FMAT all staff:
+- The Academy Associates, Principal and the DSL will assess the level of risk within the academy and put actions in place to reduce that risk.
+Risk assessment may include consideration of the academy's RE curriculum, SEND policy, assembly policy, the use of academy premises by external agencies, integration of students by gender and SEN, anti- bullying policy and other issues specific to the academy's profile, community, and philosophy.
+To this end, open-source due diligence checks will be undertaken on all external speakers invited to our academy. - The setting is required to identify a Prevent Single Point of Contact (SPOC) who will be the lead within the organisation for safeguarding in relation to protecting individuals from radicalisation and involvement in terrorism: this will normally be the DSL.
+The responsibilities of the SPOC are described in Appendix 5. - The academy will monitor online activity within the academy to ensure that inappropriate sites are not accessed by students or staff. - The academy has a duty to cooperate with the Channel programme in the carrying out of its functions, and with the Police in providing information about an individual who is referred to Channel (Section 38, Counter Terrorism and Security Act 2015).
+Someone referred to Channel will be required to provide their consent before any support through the programme is provided.

-• Value freedom of speech and the expression of beliefs and ideology as fundamental rights underpinning our society's values. students and teachers have the right to speak freely and voice their opinions.
-However, freedom comes with responsibility and free speech that is designed to manipulate the vulnerable or that leads to violence and harm of others goes against the moral principles in which freedom of speech is valued.
-Free speech is not an unqualified privilege; it is subject to laws and policies governing equality, human rights, community safety and community cohesion bullying policy and other issues specific to the academy's profile, community and philosophy.
-To this end, open source due diligence checks will be undertaken on all external speakers invited to our academy.

-We are clear that this exploitation and radicalisation must be viewed as a safeguarding concern and that protecting children from the risk of radicalisation from any group (including, but not restricted to, those linked to Islamist ideology, or to Far Right/Neo-Nazi/White Supremacist, Domestic Terrorism, Irish Nationalist and Loyalist paramilitary groups, and extremist Animal Rights

-The setting is required to identify a Prevent Single Point of Contact (SPOC) who will be the lead within the organisation for safeguarding in relation to protecting individuals from radicalisation and involvement in terrorism: this will normally be the DSL.
-The responsibilities of the SPOC are described in Appendix 5.

-The academy will monitor online activity within the academy to ensure that inappropriate sites are not accessed by students or staff.

-The academy has a duty to cooperate with the Channel programme in the carrying out of its functions, and with the Police in providing information about an individual who is referred to Channel (Section 38, Counter Terrorism and Security Act 2015).

-14.2 Channel
+Channel

-Channel is a multi-agency approach to provide support to individuals who are at risk of being drawn into terrorist related activity.
-It is led by the West Midlands Police Counter-Terrorism Unit, and it aims to:

-- Establish an effective multi-agency referral and intervention process to identify vulnerable individuals; - Safeguard individuals who might be vulnerable to being radicalised, so that they are not at risk of being drawn into terrorist-related activity; and - Provide early intervention to protect and divert people away from the risks they face and reduce vulnerability.
+- Channel is a multi-agency approach to provide support to individuals who are at risk of being drawn into terrorist related activity.
+It is led by the West Midlands Police Counter-Terrorism Unit, and it aims to: - o Establish an effective multi-agency referral and intervention process to identify susceptible individuals. - Safeguard individuals who might be susceptible to being radicalised, so that they are not at risk of being drawn into terrorist- related activity; and - o Provide early intervention to protect and divert people away from the risks they face and reduce vulnerability.